-B.1 Identification of Hazardous Material
+B.2 Identification of Hazardous Material

-In accordance with Australian Standard AS2601: The Demolition of Structures, the Owner shall identify all hazardous substances located on the site including asbestos, polychlorinated biphenyls (PCBs), lead paint, underground storage tanks, chemicals, etc. per clause 1.6.1 of the Standard.
+In accordance with Australian Standard AS2601: The Demolition of Structures, the Owner shall identify all hazardous substances located on the site including asbestos, polychlorinated biphenyls (PCBs), lead paint, underground storage tanks, chemicals, etc. per Clause 1.6.1 of the Standard.

-In this regard, prior to the commencement of any work, Council shall be provided with a written report prepared by a suitably qualified competent person detailing:
+In this regard, prior to the commencement of any work, Council and/or the Certifying Authority shall be provided with a written report prepared by a suitably qualified competent person detailing:

-- all hazardous materials identified on the site, - the specific location of all hazardous materials identified, - whether the hazardous materials are to be removed from the site as part of the works to be undertaken, and - safety measures to be put in place. - Note: This condition is imposed to protect the health and safety of all persons while works are being undertaken and to ensure all safety measures have been identified and are in place to protect all parties in the immediate vicinity of the site.
+- all hazardous materials identified on the site, - the specific location of all hazardous materials identified, - whether the hazardous materials are to be removed from the site as part of the works to be undertaken, and - safety measures to be put in place.